Algebraic models for classifying spaces of fibrations: Case studies

 \begin{rmk} The group $\Sigma_n \ltimes (\Q^\times)^n$ may be identified with the group of `monomial matrices', i.e., invertible matrices with exactly one non-zero entry in each row.
 This is an example of a disconnected reductive group.
 The identity component is the torus $(\Q^\times)^n$ and the group of components is $\Sigma_n$. \end{rmk}

 \begin{rmk} The preceding result, as well as the remainder of this section, goes through even for \(d=1\).
 The cautious reader will object on the grounds that the space \(\Xdimpower{1}{n} = \left( S^1 \right)^n\) is not simply connected.
-It is, however, nilpotent (indeed a topological group), and therefore, by the remark made in \S\ref{sec: Sullivan models}, amenable to analysis by our methods. \end{rmk}
+It is, however, nilpotent (indeed a topological group), and therefore amenable to analysis by our methods. \end{rmk}

 We now turn to the determination of the group $\Gamma(\Xdimpower{d}{n})$.
 For this, we first need to work out some elementary homotopy theory of maps between products of spheres. \begin{defn} Let us call an integer vector $(a_1,\ldots,a_n)\in \Z^n$ \emph{realizable} if there is a map